 Santa Clara, CA Kitchen, Bath and Home Renovation Gadi Construction

 A reasonable budget for remodeling depends heavily on the project's scope, location, and quality of materials.
 For a minor kitchen or bathroom update, budgets often range from $10,000 to $35,000.
 A full-scale, high-end renovation can easily exceed $100,000.
 Industry standards recommend allocating 10-20% of your home's current value for a major room remodel.
 It is crucial to obtain multiple detailed quotes from licensed contractors.
-Always include a contingency fund of at least 10-20% of the total budget for unexpected issues, which are common in remodeling projects.
+Always include a contingency fund of at least 10-20% of the total budget for unforeseen issues, which are common in remodeling projects.
 Careful planning and clear prioritization of needs versus wants are key to staying within a reasonable financial framework.

 252 reviews